 - Secure: these stocks are relatively safe investments because they tend to perform relatively well during periods of economic booms and busts.
 The company's finances are also stable.

-- Established: these stocks are often included in the major stock market indexes, either in the US, or with other world wide indexes.
+- Established: these stocks are often included in the major stock market indexes, either in the US, or with other worldwide indexes.
 It goes without saying that these companies have operated for years and often decades.

-The overall main feature of a blue-chip company is its dominance in a particular sector via its large market share, and a well recognized brand.
+The overall main feature of a blue-chip company is its dominance in a particular sector via its large market share and a well-recognized brand.
 There is no formal list of companies that are recognised as blue-chip stocks, but the 30 stocks in the Dow Jones Industrial Average (DJIA) are often seen as proper examples.

 These Blue-chip companies have very high market capitalization levels, which indicate the total value of the company (number of stocks multiplied by current stock price).
 Market cap levels run into the billions, and may even reach the trillions.
 Apple in fact was the very first company to reach a trillion Dollar value in 2018, causing major headlines in various news outlets across the world.

-Investing in Blue-Chip Stocks
+Investing in Blue-Chip Shares

 Making investments in blue-chip stocks is considered to be (one of) the safest options for investors, due to the companies' dominant market positions, market cap, size, financial position, and solid reputation.
 Those stocks also often offer stable earnings, stable earning growth (rate of change), stable dividend payments, and sometimes even stable dividend growth.

-The best blue-chip stocks have a long track record of paying out dividends to investors.
-Some investors, such as Ben Graham in his book "The Intelligent Investor", prefer a 20 year payout track record.
+Some of the best blue-chip stocks have a long track record of paying out dividends to investors.
+Some investors, such as Ben Graham in his book "The Intelligent Investor", prefer a 20-year payout track record.

 WYATT compared the performance of these three companies with the overall stock market during the two most famous and largest market crashes in the 20th century, which took place in 1929 and 1987.

 DJI +/- -40.0%